JosephLeger/Workflow_RNA-seq/README.md

 0. **Preparation of references :** To perform mapping to reference genome/transcriptome, it must be indexed first.
 To do so, it requires reference genome (FASTA file) and genome annotation (GTF file) available for download in Ensembl.org gateway.
 *Note : For a quantification with **featureCount** genome indexing must be preformed with **STAR**, whereas for transcript expression estimation it must be performed with **RSEM**.*

-1. **Quality Check :** Quality of each FASTQ file is performed using **FastQC**.
+1. **Quality Check :** Quality of each FASTQ file is assessed using **FastQC**.
 A quality control report per file is then obtained, providing information on the quality of the bases, the length of the reads, the presence of adapters, etc. To make it easier to visualize the results, all reports are then pooled and analyzed simultaneously using **MultiQC**.

 2. **Trimming :** According to the conclusions drawn from the quality control of the reads, a trimming step is often necessary.
 This step makes it possible to clean the reads, for example by eliminating sequences enriched in adapters, or by trimming poor quality bases at the ends of the reads.
 For this, **Trimmomatic** needs to be provided with the adapter sequences used for sequencing if an enrichment has been detected.
 A quality control is carried out on the FASTQ files resulting from trimming to ensure that the quality obtained is satisfactory.